Find out what teaching schools do, what funding's available, how to apply to become a teaching school and how to work with a teaching school.

 By March 2016, our goal is to have a network of 600 teaching schools making significant improvements in the quality of teaching, leadership and pupil attainment.

 The application round is now closed.
-The next application round will open in the summer term.
+The next application round will be confirmed here.

 If you are interested in applying and would like to be informed about future application rounds, please email email@example.com.